johanssonserlanderkevin-sys/BeamSkin-Studio/README.md

 1. **Download the repository**

-2. Run the file Install.bat file
+2. Run the Install.bat file
-- if anythyng is missing to run the program it will download that for you
+- It will install everything that is required to run BeamSkin St

-3. now everything is installed
+3. after everything is installed
-- u can now use the BeamSkin Studio.bat to launch the program
+- when using install.bat it will launch BeamSkin Studio, but use the BeamSkin Studio.bat to launch the program afterward for a quicker lauch

 ## Features